-People have an ancient affinity to animals and are closely attached to them.
+People have an ancient affinity for animals and are closely attached to them.
 Humans are intrinsically pet lover.
 Domestic dogs, for the longest time, are considered a man’s best friend.
-More than having cats or dogs to watch over the house and add another layer of security to a family.
-These pets are valued for the friendship and companionship that they provide.
+More than having cats or dogs to watch over the house and properties and add another layer of security to a family, these pets are valued for the friendship and companionship that they provide.

 There is at least one domestic pet in almost every household, with dogs being the most common.
-To make a pet-friendly home, the owners must wholly understand what it takes to adopt animals and the meaning of responsible pet ownership.
-Listed in this blog are some tips and best practices on how to take care of domestic pets and create a pet-friendly home for them.
+To make a pet-friendly home, the owners must wholly understand what it takes before purchasing or adopting animals and the meaning of responsible pet ownership.
+Listed in this blog are some tips and best practices for pet parents on how to take care of their pets and create a pet-friendly home for them.

 Choosing to have pets at home means accommodating their needs in interior design.
 This includes taking note of patterns in their behavior.
 The most common problem pet owners, especially dog parents, have at home is paw scratches.
 The professional advice from veteran pet owners would be to choose authentic leather fabric for the couch.

-Although this selection is more expensive, it proves to be a good investment as it could withstand paw scratches from four-legged friends inside the house.
+Although this selection is more expensive, it proves to be a good investment as it could withstand paw scratches from your active four-legged friends, regardless of their breed, inside the house.
 When choosing furniture, the rule of thumb is to go with dark-colored pieces that make stains and dirt less visible.
 However, make sure to pay heed to the color of the pet as well.
 A dark couch isn’t the best option for a pet owner with a white or beige-colored doggo.

 It is also important to note that carpets and velvets are not the best choices and should be banished once dogs or cats arrive to join the household.
 The loose fabrics of a rug are the perfect breeding ground for bacteria, ticks, and fleas.
 At the same time, velvets are notoriously known to be fur and stain magnets.

-Responsible pet ownership doesn’t end at making sure that pets are well-fed.
+Responsible pet ownership doesn’t end with making sure that pets are well-fed.
 Animals are much like humans in the sense that they are prone to some allergic reactions to certain types of food as well.
-As much as owners can, they should know all the food they should and should not feed their pets to ensure a longer life for pets.
+As pet parents, they should know all the food they should and should not feed their pets to ensure a longer life for pets.

 An owner’s first impulse is to probably feed the extra food from the dining table to their pets.
 But the human reaction to food is not always the same as pets.
-Chocolates, for one, are notoriously known to be bad for dogs.
+Chocolates, for one, are notoriously known to be bad for both dogs and cats.
 For humans, the darker the chocolate, the more benefits it has.
-However, caffeine has adverse, even lethal, effects on dogs.
+However, caffeine has adverse, even lethal, effects on our furry pets.
 Pet owners should store away food items that are poisonous to their pets, such as garlic, onion, grapes, alcohol, and apple seeds, to mention a few.

 Suppose certain daily food items are toxic to pets.
 In that case, human medications are just as dangerous to them—and most of the time, even more.
 As such, liquid medicines in fragile bottles and medicine tablets should be locked in kitchen cabinets away from pets’ reach.
-Protect your pets in the same way by keeping disinfectants, cleaning chemicals, and pesticides should be stored in safe places as well.
+Protect your pets in the same way by keeping disinfectants, cleaning chemicals, and pesticides stored in safe places as well.

 For example, lilies have highly toxic components for felines, attacking their kidneys and causing them to shut down.
 While azaleas, English Ivy, and chrysanthemums can cause vomiting, drooling, weakness, diarrhea, abdominal pain, even coma.

 Cats love high places, and many cat persons are likely aware of “high-rise syndrome.”
 In simple terms, high-rise syndrome refers to the injuries that cats sustain from accidentally falling off a high place such as a ledge, upper balcony, or open windows, the most common one.
 This is specially helpful for those who live in a unit within the city.

 Cats and dogs easily get attracted to just about anything they see scattered on the floor.
 They can start chewing on something edible or not, which puts them at a high possibility of swallowing indigestible objects.
 This nerve-wracking concern for pet lovers is comparable to parents’ constant worry about their toddlers choking by accident.

 Thus, as part of responsible pet ownership, the house should always be cleared of litter.
-Small-sized objects commonly found at home like mothballs, coins, even bottle caps, and miniature children’s toys could be toxic and are too small, which could make your pets swallow the item, which could lead to choking.
-These items should be kept away in storage boxes or cabinets they are least likely to discover.
+Small-sized objects commonly found at home like mothballs, coins, bottle caps, and miniature children’s toys could be toxic and are too small, which could make your pets swallow the item, which could lead to choking.
+These items should be kept away in storage boxes or cabinets where they are least likely to be discovered.

-It indeed feels comforting to wake up in the morning or from an afternoon nap with a soft and huggable furry pet by one’s side in bed.
+It indeed feels comforting to wake up in the morning or from an afternoon nap with our pets by our side.
 To allow this kind of luxury for themselves, pet owners must look after their pets as they would their children.
 The best way to take care of pets and minimize potential inconveniences they can cause is to groom them regularly.